anushkadeshpande/js-scratchpad/promises/README.md

 When it is in `fulfilled` state, it means the operation is completed

 When it is in `rejected` state, it means some error has been encountered and the operation could not complete successfully

+## Promise APIs:

+1. `Promise.all([p1, p2, p3])` :

+    - Used to handle multiple promsies simultaneously.
+    - Returns an array of results for each of the promises.
+    - Will wait for all calls to finish and then will give the response.
+    - If any of the promises are rejected, Promise.all will throw an error and will not wait for other promises.

+2. `Promise.allSettled([p1, p2, p3])` :

+    - Waits for all promises to get settled, and then will return all responses regardless of success or failure

+3. `Promise.race([p1, p2, p3])` :

+   - Will return the value of first promise to be settled
+   - If 1st promise is rejected, error will be thrown
+   - Will not wait for other promises to settle

+4. `Promise.any([p1, p2, p3])` :

+    - Will wait for the 1st success
+    - If all fail, will return an aggregated error (array of reject messages of all promises)